UC Legal - Office of the General Counsel

 - What happens if I am sued in connection with University business?
 Pursuant to the California Tort Claims Act, the University will provide you with a defense in the event you are sued personally for acts and omissions arising out of, or performed during the course and scope of, your employment by the University.

 - Can I retain outside counsel for a University matter?
-Retentions of outside counsel for the purpose of providing legal services are managed exclusively by the Office of the General Counsel (in accordance with Bylaw 23.5(b)), through attorneys in Oakland, or on the campuses through the Campus Counsel’s office.
+Retentions of outside counsel for the purpose of providing legal services are managed exclusively by UC Legal - Office of the General Counsel (in accordance with Bylaw 23.5(b)), through attorneys in Oakland, or on the campuses through the Campus Counsel’s office.

 - Does it matter if I have left University employment at the time I am sued?
 No, the University’s defense and indemnification obligations depend on whether the conduct at issue occurred in the course and scope of your employment, not whether the defendant continues to be employed by the University.

-- Which lawyer at the Office of General Counsel will be assigned to my particular legal issue?
-Specialists in the Office of the General Counsel are assigned to practice groups.
+- Which lawyer at UC Legal - Office of the General Counsel will be assigned to my particular legal issue?
+Specialists in UC Legal - Office of the General Counsel are assigned to practice groups.
 Contact your Campus Counsel’s office for assistance or a referral to the appropriate person.